 For more information on special reporting situations for Form W-2, please see the General Instructions for Forms W-2 and W-3.

-Submit your completed W-2 to the Social Security Administration at the following address:
+Submit your completed W-2 form PDF to the Social Security Administration at the following address:

 Social Security Administration